You may not realise it, but there will be laws about whether or not you can keep back yard chickens wherever you live.

-The last thing you want to do when starting out with your little flock is to run up against local opposition.
-So before you start, have a look at how the law applies in your part of the world.
+The last thing you want to do when starting out with your flock is to run up against local opposition.
+So before you start, make quite sure you know how the law applies in your part of the world.

 The Australian government is very forward thinking - it sees the benefit in keeping back yard chickens.